-- 9.1.1 Requests to cancel a raffle must be signed by two volunteer executive members of the licensed charitable organization and submitted in writing to AGLC stating: - a) reasons for the cancellation; - b) confirmation of the number of tickets that have been sold; - c) total cash received from ticket sales; and - d) total expenses, including cost of prizes, incurred up to the date of the request for cancellation. - 9.1.2 If the cancellation of a raffle is approved, the licensed charitable organization must publicly advertise that the raffle has been cancelled and that the revenues from ticket sales will be refunded. - 9.1.3 With the exception of bearer ticket raffles, when determining if a cancellation request will be granted, AGLC will review if: - a) the raffle has reached the break-even point; - b) any draws have already taken place; or - c) any prizes have been awarded. - 9.1.4 The licensed charitable organization must refund the cost of the ticket to all ticket purchasers within three months of the raffle cancellation.
+- 9.1.1 Requests to cancel a raffle must be signed by two volunteer executive members of the licensed charitable organization and submitted in writing to AGLC stating: - a) reasons for the cancellation; - b) factors that affect the status of the raffle such as whether: - i) the raffle has reached the break-even point; - ii) any draws have already taken place; or - iii) any prizes have been awarded; - c) confirmation of the number of tickets that have been sold; - d) total cash received from ticket sales; and - e) total expenses, including cost of prizes, incurred up to the date of the request for cancellation. - 9.1.2 If the cancellation of a raffle is approved, the licensed charitable organization must publicly advertise that the raffle has been cancelled and that the revenues from ticket sales will be refunded. - 9.1.3 The licensed charitable organization must refund the cost of the ticket to all ticket purchasers within three months of the raffle cancellation.
 The licensed charitable organization must demonstrate a reasonable effort to provide refunds to all ticket purchasers.
 Ticket purchasers may choose to donate the cost of the ticket to the licensed charitable organization.
-Proceeds that are not refunded must be documented, retained in a gaming bank account, and spent in accordance with the approved use of proceeds. - 9.1.5 The licensed charitable organization must send a letter to AGLC signed by two volunteer executive members stating that all refunds have been made within three months of the raffle cancellation. - 9.1.6 For raffles with a total ticket value more than \$20,000, the licensed charitable organization must provide additional reporting, including but not limited to, copies of bank statements and cheque images that show refunds have cleared the raffle account.
+Proceeds that are not refunded must be documented, retained in a gaming bank account, and spent in accordance with the approved use of proceeds. - 9.1.4 The licensed charitable organization must send a letter to AGLC signed by two volunteer executive members stating that all refunds have been made within three months of the raffle cancellation. - 9.1.5 For raffles with a total ticket value more than \$20,000, the licensed charitable organization must provide additional reporting, including but not limited to, copies of bank statements and cheque images that show refunds have cleared the raffle account.
 AGLC will refund licence fees upon receipt of all required information.

+Original signed by

-DATE ISSUED: February 2, 2021 AUTHORITY: Original signed by Len Rhodes
+DATE ISSUED: July 13, 2021 AUTHORITY: Len Rhodes

+•